-Agustin "Gus" Umanzor '08 wrote this blog post about how Landon's Lower School motto — with its emphasis on honesty, hard work and generosity — has guided him on his attempt to hike from one end to the other of the Appalachian Trail, the world's longest hiking-only footpath.
-This journey will take Gus approximately 2,190 miles, up and down 464,500 feet in elevation gain/loss, and through 14 states from Georgia to Maine.
-He hopes to complete his Appalachian "thru-hike" in four months, and wrote this three weeks into the trek.
+Agustin "Gus" Umanzor '08 wrote this blog post about how Landon's Lower School motto — with its emphasis on honesty, hard work and generosity — guided him on his successful attempt to hike from one end to the other of the Appalachian Trail, the world's longest hiking-only footpath.
+This journey took Gus approximately 2,190 miles, up and down 464,500 feet in elevation gain/loss, and through 14 states from Georgia to Maine.
+Gus completed his Appalachian "thru-hike" in four months, and wrote this three weeks into the trek.

 "Be honest.
 Do your best.
 Help the other fellow."
 This is the Lower School motto at Landon School, and it was ingrained in me and other Landon alumni throughout our Landon tenure.
 I remember [teacher] Al Goddard in fourth grade first mentioning the motto and stating its importance.
 Little did I know that this motto would be what I keep falling back on while on the Appalachian Trail.
 Many things on the trail have reminded me about this motto and its importance.

 I have to be honest with myself, my body and the trail every day.
 I couldn't be out here or have put in this many miles if I wasn't honest with myself about my mental and physical abilities.
 There is no one else out here to help me wake up, pack, eat, and hike the miles.
 I need to be honest with what my body says.
 If it needs a break, I need to listen.
 I also need to be honest with the trail.
 It is still the boss and it tells me how far I hike every day.